 You’ll be able to see your HR zones, receive HR alerts, and get calorie estimates from your HR.
 Recovery time is also estimated based off this sensor.

-The main difference here is the SPO2 measurement (also known as Pulse Ox) that is only included with the FR 245, which checks how well your heart is pumping oxygen through your body.
-You’ll see this displayed as a percentage and it will help you understand how your body is adjusting to your training.
+The main difference here is the SPO2 measurement (also known as Pulse Ox) that is only included with the FR 245.
+This feature checks how well your heart is pumping oxygen through your body.
+You’ll see data displayed as a percentage, and it will help you understand how your body is adjusting to your training.

 The 3-axis accelerometer in both the FR 245 and FR 45 are very accurate.
 This sensor helps accurately track when you are running inside.
 It is self-calibrating, and the accuracy of your speed, distance, and cadence improves once you run outside a few times and calibrates with the GPS.

 INTERVAL TRAINING / ADVANCED WORKOUTS

 Both the FR 245 and FR 45 allow you to create interval workouts based on time and distance.
 Create your own custom workouts or sync workouts to your watch with the Garmin Coach function, making it easy to train for specific races and distances.

 These functions really set these running watches apart from other brands of activity trackers on the market, with the ability to design and follow custom running workouts.